marbramen/100DaysOfMLCode/README.md

 # Day 76,77,78,79, October 25,26,28,29.
 2018

-** Progress**: Stack LSMT model for Sentiment Analysis in TensorFlow, usigng Imdb data set.
+** Progress**: Stack LSMT model for Sentiment Analysis in TensorFlow, using IMDB data set.
 Word level language modeling for coco-val-annotations, using TensorFlow.

 **Link of Work:**